-Because you know what happens to extra money you leave in your checking account?
+Because you know what happens to the extra money you leave in your checking account?
 You spend it on dumb stuff.
-Even better if you can have that money auto debited from your account so you never even miss it.
+Even better if you can have that money auto-debited from your account so you never even miss it.

 Kill One Debt

 If you can entirely rid yourself of one debt, it pays off in a few ways.
 It gives you more money, obviously.
 But it can give you a nice psychological boost too.
 You know that little feeling of satisfaction you get when you cross something off your to-do list?
 Killing one debt will give you that.

 It might also give you momentum.
 Paying off that debt felt good!
 And you want to have that feeling again.
 So you might pay off another and maybe another after that.
 Those little victories are important.

 Getting a raise is great, but the average raise in 2015 was 3%.
 Inflation is 3.22%.
 So your raise sucked!
 If you want to make more money, change jobs, often.
 If you stay in a job longer than two years, you will earn 50% less over your lifetime than if you had job hopped.